httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Consider the scenario in which a user reads their email at MegaCorp Inc's webmail provider `https://site.example/`.
-They might expect that clicking on an emailed link to `https://projects.example/secret/project` would show them the secret project that they're authorized to see, but if `projects.example` has marked their session cookies as `SameSite`, then this cross-site navigation won't send them along with the request. `projects.example` will render a 404 error to avoid leaking secret information, and the user will be quite confused.
+They might expect that clicking on an emailed link to `https://projects.example/secret/project` would show them the secret project that they're authorized to see, but if `https://projects.example` has marked their session cookies as `SameSite=Strict`, then this cross-site navigation won't send them along with the request. `https://projects.example` will render a 404 error to avoid leaking secret information, and the user will be quite confused.

 Developers can avoid this confusion by adopting a session management system that relies on not one, but two cookies: one conceptually granting "read" access, another granting "write" access.
-The latter could be marked as `SameSite`, and its absence would prompt a reauthentication step before executing any non-idempotent action.
-The former could drop the `SameSite` attribute entirely, or choose the "Lax" version of enforcement, in order to allow users access to data via top-level navigation.
+The latter could be marked as `SameSite=Strict`, and its absence would prompt a reauthentication step before executing any non-idempotent action.
+The former could be marked as `SameSite=Lax`, or `SameSite=None`, in order to allow users access to data via top-level navigation.

 ### Mashups and Widgets